Reproducible-Science-Curriculum/publication-RR-Jupyter/documentation.md

 Some things to include in the README file are:

--the project's title
+- the project's title
--a brief description
+- a brief description
--a purpose statement
+- a purpose statement
--up-to-date contact information
+- up-to-date contact information
--a brief tutorial or how-to
+- a brief tutorial or how-to
--any relevant weblinks
+- any relevant weblinks

 ### Exercise 3
  Compare and contrast two README files.